-- 189. Here, the PHER Team examines the allocations of the sectors, sector activities or agencies to see if gains in the value of outputs can be achieved by shifting resources from current or previous priorities to new priorities. - 190.
-To assist with improving allocative efficiency, the PHER Team must receive from the government, in particular the Ministry of Finance and the Ministry of Planning, the new priorities and expectations of output that the PHER must use when examining the past allocations.
+- Here, the PHER Team examines the allocations of the sectors, sector activities or 197. agencies to see if gains in the value of outputs can be achieved by shifting resources from current or previous priorities to government's new priorities. - 198.
+To assist with improving allocative efficiency, the PHER Team must receive from the Ministry of Finance and the Ministry of Planning, the new priorities and expectations of output that the PHER must use when examining the past allocations.
 The broad allocations as well as the details are needed for comparison of actual allocations to the strategic framework.
-If no specified strategic framework is available, the PHER Team should utilize data from comparable countries. - 191.
-Table 4-9 illustrates some of the comparative analysis that can be done at the aggregate level.
+If no specified strategic framework is available, the PHER Team should utilize data from comparable countries.

+199. Table 4-9 illustrates some of the comparative analysis that can be done at the aggregate level.
 Broad allocations should either be in line with the strategic framework of government or the best standards of comparable countries.
 Outcomes should also be in line with the expectations of the government's strategy and the PHER Team should also consider these when looking back at past achievements.
 Household expenditure on the healthcare system should also be in line with the strategic plans and projections of government and should be documented for that purpose.
 Table 4-10 suggests that a good way to proceed is to consider expenditure by each consumption class in the society.

-Table 4-9: Comparative Analysis of Health Expenditure and Financing

-Antigua and Barbuda Barbados Belize St Kit

-Expenditure % GDP 5 4 3 5

-Government % of GDP 5 5 7 9

-Private % of GDP 7 5 7 9

-Social Security % of GDP 25 24 23 12

-Private (Pre-paid) Insurance % of GDP 2 4 5 6

-Per Capita Health Expenditure \$122 \$132 \$142 \$152
+Table 4-9: Comparative Analysis of Health Expenditure and Financing Antigua and Barbuda Barbados Belize St Kitts & New Expenditure % GDP 5 4 3 5 Government % of GDP 5 5 7 9 Private % of GDP 7 5 7 9 Social Security % of GDP 25 24 23 12 Private (Pre-paid) Insurance % of GDP 2 4 5 6 Per Capita Health Expenditure \$122 \$132 \$142 \$152 Sources: Data are illustrative - not actual count try data

 Table 4-10: Household Expenditure on Healthcare (%)

-Cons Consumption Status (Quintiles)
+Consu Imption n Status s (Quin tiles)

 Category Lowest 2 3 4 5

 Medicine 84 81 77 78 79

 Medical Consultations / Doctor's Visits 12 11 15 9 8

 Laboratory Tests 2 2 5 3 4

 Hospitalization 0 0 0 2 3

 Private Health Insurance 0 0 0 6 3

 Other 2 6 3 2 3

 All 100 100 100 100 100

+Sources: Data are illustrative - not from actual country surveys

-192. Then, at the level of the Subheads of expenditures, the PHER Team must assess the actual outputs of the current allocations and compare them with the new target outputs and the projected outputs of the allocations to see if gains in output can be generated and the value of the gains from a shift of the resources.
+200. Then, at the level of the Subheads of expenditures, the PHER Team must assess the actual outputs of the current allocations and compare them with the new target outputs and the projected outputs of the allocations to see if gains in output can be generated and the value of the gains from a shift of the resources.
 The value of the gains should be measured and ranked in financial terms.
 Table 4.11 sets up a simple scheme for the required analysis.
 It emphasizes that the gap between the actual allocations and the strategic requirements must be analysed, not merely identified.
 Comparison of the gains shows that net savings can come from reallocation of resources to maternal health.